Vasiliy Kandinsky and his women

 Many requests were sent to different departments by Gabriele to get information about Kandinsky’s fate.
 Finally, after a year she was told: “the artist is alive”.

 Then she received a letter from his lawyer: he demanded to return all his pictures, his old bike, clothing and other personal things.
 Gabriele only learned that Kandinsky had been married again and lived in Germany.
-Insulted and betrayed, she wrote him a 40-page letter in which she expressed what she thought about the former teacher, beloved and civil husband.
+Insulted and betrayed, she wrote him a 40-page letter in which she expressed what she thought about the former teacher, beloved and common-law husband.
 After that letter Kandinsky sent a notarized document, which gave Mrs. Munter right to be an owner of his pictures.

-Gabriele was depressed and Kandinsky’s new wife became the object of gossip.
+Gabriele was depressed and Kandinsky’s new wife became the object of gossips.
 Newspapers told about Madame Nina’s clothes and jewelry.
 But then Hitler came to power, avant-garde art was recognized as “Degenerate art” and the Kandinskys left for France.

 Gabriele had “degenerate” pictures, which were hidden in her house.
 Because of the pictures she could be arrested and put in prison.
 Munter couldn’t destroy her beloved man’s pictures.
 She had been living in fear, risking her life for 10 years, without leaving home, even during the bombing.